 The Burial Certificates were filmed by the Missouri State Archives and include only burials in the City of St. Louis.
 However, it is important to note that in some cases, the decedent died somewhere other than the City of St. Louis and was brought to St. Louis City for burial, thus requiring a St. Louis Burial Certificate.
 When a death occurred outside the City of St. Louis, look for documents filmed with the certificate that possibly provide information about the place, date, and cause of death.

 Follow these steps to check for a Burial Certificate in this microfilm set:

-- Check the St. Louis Death Register Index CD-ROM (available on public PCs in the Special Collections Department) published by the St. Louis Genealogical Society.
+- Check the St. Louis Death Register Index CD-ROM (available on public PCs in the History and Genealogy Department) published by the St. Louis Genealogical Society.
 If a person's death is listed, record the St. Louis County Library film and page number from the listing.
-The CD-ROM index includes the volumes in the St. Louis Death Register entitled "Deaths Outside the City of St. Louis," so check the index for all deaths that resulted in a burial in the City of St. Louis.
+The CD-ROM index includes the volumes in the St. Louis Death Register entitled “Deaths Outside the City of St. Louis,” so check the index for all deaths that resulted in a burial in the City of St. Louis.

 - Find your ancestor in the St. Louis Death Register microfilm.
 The information for each individual is on one line stretching across two pages in these volumes.
 The number on the far left hand side of the page, immediately before the decedent’s name, is the Burial Certificate Number.